 Pedro Morales was the first champion to lose and then regain the Intercontinental title.

 While Morales gained the most fame from his stints in the WWWF/WWF/WWE, he also held a secondary version of the “world” title for the WWA in Mike LeBell’s Los Angeles-based territory before coming to New York.
 As a young champion, Morales had great fire and had a real connection with the crowds who came to the cards in Los Angeles.
 At only 5’10”, though, he was a little smaller than many of the wrestlers the McMahon family used in main events.
 But once Jess McMahon saw the crowd’s response to Morales, he didn’t hesitate to put the title on him.

-Morales turns 75 years old today (on the date of this writing).
-Unfortunately, he is reportedly battling an advanced case of Parkinson’s Disease.
-But as the WWE’s first-ever triple crown champion, Morales is a part of the company’s storied history, whether that’s acknowledged or not.
+Sadly, after battling an advanced case of Parkinson’s Disease, Pedro Morales died on February 12th, 2019 at 76 years old.
+As the WWE’s first-ever triple crown champion, Morales is a part of the company’s storied history, whether that’s acknowledged or not.